-To arrange music scores and to generate synthesised music when I do not have suitable recorded music nor access to a band, I use MuseScore on a MS Windows 7 PC.
+To arrange music scores and to generate synthesised music when I do not have suitable recorded music nor access to a band, I use MuseScore on a MS Windows 10 PC; Musescore is also available under Windows 7.
 This is extremely capable and usable free software.
 It allows any number of instruments to be included in a score, and, as well as producing a printed score, it can render the music as a midi file or as an audio file, such as ".wav", using SoundFont instruments (see below).

 There are a number of ways to enter a score: